Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Coppersmith's theorem

 \begin{proof}[Proof of Theorem \ref{theorem:coppersmith}] Having outlined the general technique above, it remains to be shown that we can construct a polynomial $Q(x)$ whose coefficients satisfy the bound in \eqref{eq:integers-q<Nb}.

 The polynomial $Q(x)$ will be a linear combination of the polynomials

 and

 The right-hand side of \eqref{eq:integers-q_i} is the $\ell_1$ norm of the vector of coefficients of the polynomial $Q(xX)$, which in turn will be a linear combination of the polynomials $(xX)^j f(xX)^i N^{k-i}$.
 Finding our desired $Q(x)$ is thus equivalent to finding a suitably short vector in the lattice $L$ spanned by the coefficient vectors of the polynomials $(xX)^j f(xX)^i N^{k-i}$.
+Once we find this short vector, we can divide each coefficient by the power of $X$ introduced in the normalization to find the coefficients of $Q$, and test each of the roots of $Q$ to see if it is a solution.

 To compute the determinant of this lattice, we can order the basis vectors by the degrees of the polynomials they represent to obtain an upper triangular matrix whose determinant is the product of the terms on the diagonal: